-P. Vending Machines: Profits from vending machines in employee workrooms, lunchrooms or lounges shall be expended for legally permissible purposes as determined by the employees in the school and the principal at the worksite through the faculty council.
+P. Vending Machines: Profits from vending machines in employee workrooms, lunchrooms or lounges shall be expended for legally permissible purposes as determined by the employees in the school and the principal at the worksite through the Faculty Council.
 Vending machines dispensing lunch items are not included in this provision.

 If requested, teachers shall be informed of monies collected and/or profits that have been spent from vending machines in employee workrooms, lunchrooms or lounges.
-The principal shall have one vote as does each Faculty Council member.
+The principal shall have one (1) vote, as does each Faculty Council member.

-- Q. Equipment: The Board shall provide cleaning or laundering and maintaining of school-owned physical education and athletic uniforms, uniforms for musical groups, towels, equipment, etc. The Board further agrees to replace stolen, lost, irreparable damaged, or worn-out musical instruments, at least as included on the "basic equipment list" in effect during the applicable school year, to the degree the affected school's finances permit. - R. Behavioral Objectives: The writing of behavioral objectives may be required to determine the broad goals and objectives of employees for their students' expected success; however, the writing of behavioral objectives as a part of their daily lesson plans will not be required. - S. Lessons Plans: Teachers who have less than three (3) years experience in Broward County may be required to submit their lesson plans to the principal on a regular basis with two (2) work days' notice of commencement of a submission schedule.
+- Q. Equipment: The District shall provide cleaning or laundering and maintaining of school-owned physical education and athletic uniforms, uniforms for musical groups, towels, equipment, etc. The District further agrees to replace stolen, lost, irreparably damaged, or worn-out musical instruments, at least as included on the "basic equipment list" in effect during the applicable school year, to the degree the affected school's finances permit. - R. Behavioral Objectives: The writing of behavioral objectives may be required to determine the broad goals and objectives of employees for their students' expected success; however, the writing of behavioral objectives as a part of their daily lesson plans will not be required. - S. Lessons Plans: Teachers who have less than three (3) years' experience in the District may be required to submit their lesson plans to the principal on a regular basis with two (2) workdays' notice of commencement of a submission schedule.

-In recognition of the professionalism of Broward teachers, employees who have more than three (3) years experience in Broward County shall not be required to regularly submit lesson plans, however, any time the principal does request lesson plans, the teacher shall submit the plans with two (2) work days' notice.
+In recognition of the professionalism of Broward teachers, employees who have more than three (3) years' experience in the District shall not be required to regularly submit lesson plans, however, any time the principal does request lesson plans, the teacher shall submit the plans with two (2) workdays' notice.